191Anki/docs/meetings/week-3.md

 ## Project development and delivery timeline

-+Have initial sharing and website capabilities functional by August +Have website up and running by Week 10
++ Have initial sharing and website capabilities functional by August
++ Have website up and running by Week 10
-+Have consolidated decks and run bug testing over summer +Start coding by the end of Week 5
++ Have consolidated decks and run bug testing over summer
++ Start coding by the end of Week 5